nftmakerio/Smart-Contract-Revenue-Sharing/README.md

 # Revenue Split Smart Contract

-This smart contract validates Ada is split correctly between multiple address.
+This smart contract validates Ada is split correctly between multiple addresses.

-During compliation, a list of address and percentage pairs are passed in.
-When validating the disembursement transaction, the smart contractor ensures each address receives the correct percentage that was locked at the script address.
+During compilation, a list of address and percentage pairs are passed in.
+When validating the disbursement transaction, the smart contractor ensures each address receives the correct percentage that was locked at the script address.

 ## Building